lancard/nginx-webui/README.md

 This project aims to create a UI that wrap nginx.
 We developed a program that makes it easy for companies and people with multiple domains to manage nginx through UI.
+And, it implemented a function that easily updates through Let's encrypt.

 ## Screenshot
 ![screenshot1](./screenshot/screenshot1.png)